TylerJang27/Scav_Hunt_Extension/README.md

     - always: The clue will always be viewable as long as the user is at the correct URL
     - submit: The clue will require a user-submitted key in order to unlock
     - clickable: *WORK IN PROGRESS*
+ - prompt (String) [2=Enter key:]
+    - A prompt for what the user should enter in the key box
  - key (String) [1 if interact]
     - If interact is submit, a key to match (ignoring case) to view the next clue for a specified URL